aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-griddesktop/default-font-and-font-color-of-the-griddesktop/_index.md

 this.gridDesktop1.DefaultCellFont = fnt;

-//Assign your desired Font color to DefaultCellFontColor property
+//Assign your desired font color to the DefaultCellFontColor property

 this.gridDesktop1.DefaultCellFontColor = System.Drawing.Color.Blue;